 2. Take it slow.

 Encourage kids to approach your dog calmly and slowly.
 Even the gentlest and most patient dog can be startled by loud noises or sudden movements, especially if he’s unfamiliar with children.
-If this is the first time your dog is meeting children, you may want to keep the meeting short so you don’t overwhelm him.
+If this is the first time your dog is meeting children, you may want to keep the introduction short so you don’t overwhelm him.

 3. Know your dog.